Cal.com hands out a link; Fasrad runs the meeting — reads the thread, picks the time, writes the prep brief, and chases the no-shows.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

-Not a hosted scheduling page with a vanity URL the way Cal.com does.
-What it gives you is a public embed chatbot you drop on your site with a script tag — it captures the lead, answers questions, and books into the same calendar through conversation.
-Different shape: Cal.com is a page people navigate; Fasrad is a chat that does the navigating for them.
+You get a public embed chatbot you drop on your site with a script tag — it captures the lead, answers questions, and books into the same calendar through conversation, and it can render real open slots inline for one-tap picking when a visitor would rather choose from a grid.
+Cal.com offers a standalone hosted page with a vanity URL for pure self-serve; Fasrad's is a chat that does the navigating for them, with a tap-to-pick grid when you want one.

-If you need pure self-serve scheduling at volume — a clean public page, round-robin across a team, payment collection at booking, deep native integrations with dozens of conferencing and CRM tools, and the option to self-host the whole thing for free and own the data — Cal.com is built for exactly that and does it better.
-Fasrad isn't trying to be a booking page.
-It's the agent around the calendar.
+Cal.com offers pure self-serve scheduling at volume — a public page, round-robin across a team, native inline payment at booking, native integrations with dozens of conferencing and CRM tools, and a self-hostable open-source build.
+Fasrad takes deposits via a Stripe link in the confirmation, but it isn't trying to be a booking page; it's the agent around the calendar that reads the thread, proposes the time, books it, and briefs you.

 It reads the real thread.
 The agent has its own inbox — it parses what the person asked for, checks live calendar availability, and writes a reply in your voice proposing specific times.
 When they confirm, it creates the event.
 It's not template substitution; it's the agent reasoning over the actual conversation.

-Honest answer: Cal.com's team round-robin, routing forms, and load-balancing across reps are more mature.
-Fasrad works against the calendars and rules you describe in plain language and can route by priority, but if multi-rep distribution at scale is the core requirement, that's Cal.com's home turf today.
+Cal.com offers team round-robin, routing forms, and load-balancing across reps.
+Fasrad works against the calendars and rules you describe in plain language and can route by priority — multi-rep distribution at scale is on the roadmap.
+Where Fasrad already pulls ahead is everything around the booking: reading the thread, proposing the time, prepping you, and chasing no-shows.

 You don't have to choose all at once.
 Keep your Cal.com link live for self-serve traffic and point the email-and-prep workflow at Fasrad — they share the same Google Calendar, so availability stays in sync.
 Most people start by letting Fasrad handle the negotiated, relationship-heavy bookings and leave the cold self-serve on Cal.com.